Atharva-Chandak/orca_web_template/README.md

 Its Done!
 Your website is now live at the link: {url}/{baseurl}/

 P.S.
-Pages: You can add extra pages with required frontmatter(a sample is created, see extra.html).
-Remember to add 'layout:home' in any new page.
-To make anything new, carefully use the same format as used above/in the document.
+To create anything new, carefully use the same format as used above/in the document.
 While creating new headings/ sub-headings, all 'id' attributes should have values same as heading itself.